AzuraMC-Network/AzuraBedWars/README.md

   possible
 - I am not very familiar with BukkitAPI, etc., so there may be many ambiguous places in the project

+### Project Structure

+- `azurabedwars-plugin` — The core Minecraft BedWars plugin running on the server.
+- `azurabedwars-dashboard` — A Spring Boot web dashboard for dynamically managing plugin configurations and server settings.

 ## Performance Showcase

 - This is the spark profiler result after a 16-player game completion.
 Perhaps this is what can attract you to choose